realazthat/sgfxapi/README.md

     #to compile each target separately:
-    make sgfxapi
-    make sgfxapi-drawutils
-    make sgfxdemo
+    cmake --build . --target sgfxapi
+    cmake --build . --target sgfxapi-drawutils
+    cmake --build . --target sgfxdemo

     #to compile them all at once:
-    make
+    cmake --build .

     #copy over all the lib dlls that are not installed in the system
     cp /path/to/glfw3-libs/glfw3.dll .
+    # ...etc.

     #execute
     ./sgfxdemo

     #if you want this to run outside of the msys2/mingw-w64 environment, then you must additionally copy
-    # over any dependant dlls that are part of the environment.
+    # over any dependant dlls that are part of the mingw environment.

-    #this displays all the dependancies.
+    #this displays all the dependencies.
     ldd sgfxdemo

     #copy over any of the results that are part of the environment